 In order to effectively manage risks across these complex categories, a TPRM strategy must be capable of adapting to evolving third-party vendor relationships.

-Today, third-party vendor relationships aren't only growing; they’re more complex, and they require more access to sensitive assets.
+Today, third-party vendor relationships aren't only growing; they’re more complex, and they require more nuanced access to sensitive assets.